tfverch/tfvc/README.md

 ## Acknowledgements

 This project started as a fork of the [github.com/keilerkonzept/terraform-module-versions](https://github.com/keilerkonzept/terraform-module-versions) project.
-However, given the changes that I needed to make in order to add the features that I wanted to I ended up migrating to this repo.
+However, given the changes that I needed to make to add the features that I wanted to, I ended up migrating to this repo.
 Still, shout out to [keilerkonzept](https://github.com/keilerkonzept) for their work.